srazmjo/Workshop1/project3.md

 # Project 3 - Gabon

+#### The written statements -regarding the deliverable questions- are included along the file with their specific plots.

 ## Part 1 : De facto description of human settlements and urban areas

 #### In this part, one adm2 subdivision called "Léboumbi-Leyou" is selected.
 The individual strech goal and part 2 are also done for this single subdivison.
 Later in this deliverable, I will combine two other subdivisons and perform part 2 on it as well.
 Below are 12 plots showing Léboumbi-Leyou population distribution, point per person on the map, population density, contour lines, urbanized areas, road networks, and healthsites across Léboumbi-Leyou.